aosabook/500lines/web-server/web-server.markdown

 The test is simple:
 does the file path end with `.py`?
-If so, we tell `RequestHandler` to run this program.
+If so, `RequestHandler` runs this program.

 ```python
     def run_cgi(self, full_path):